EventStore/documentation/docs/clients/grpc/projections/README.md

 Aborts a projection, this will not save the projection's checkpoint.

 :::warning
-The .net clients prior up to version 21.2 had an incorrect behavior: they _will_ save the checkpoint.
+The .net clients up to version 21.2 had an incorrect behavior: they _will_ save the checkpoint.
 :::

 <xode-group>